Philodendron spiritus sancti is an ornamental houseplant with long, glossy leaves.

 Similarly, it can cause vomiting, drooling, pawing at their mouth, etc., to pets.

-Seek medical help if you see any symptoms like the above.
-Consult your local vet or call APCC at (888) 426-4435.
+So, seek medical help from the hotlines if you see any symptoms like the above.

 Propagation Methods for Philodendron Spiritus Sancti

-We can propagate this Philodendron by either stem cutting or air layering during spring.
+We can propagate this Philodendron through stem cutting or air layering during spring.

-You should take the cuttings early in the morning during the plant’s non-bloom period, as the plant is turgid and fresh.
+You should take the cuttings early morning, as the plant is turgid.

 To propagate via stem cuttings, follow the steps below.

-- Take a healthy stem from the plant and cut 3 inches below the joint in leaf steam.
-Cut at an angle of 45° and remove leaves near the cut.
+- Take a healthy stem from the plant and cut 3 inches below the node at an angle of 45° and remove leaves near the cut.

 - Keep 3-4 leaves on the top of the cutting and remove the other leaves.

-- Keep the cutting in contact with air for a week so that callus forms on the cut part.
+- Additionally, locate the cutting in contact with air for a week so that callous forms on the cut part.

 - Prepare a fresh, well-draining, and porous potting mix.

-- Plant the cut stem 2 inches deep into the soil to have abundant space for the root to grow.
+- Plant the cut stem 2 inches deep into the soil for abundant space for the root to grow.

 - Water the plant thoroughly and place it in optimal sunlight conditions.

-- You’ll see the roots in a month.
+- You’ll see the roots in a month, after which you can transplant them into the soil.

-You can also root the cutting in water.
-Take a transparent jar and fill it with water.
-Place the cutting in the water and place it in a bright location.
+You can also root the cutting in water by plunging the cuttings in the jar with rooting hormone solution and placing it in a bright location.

 Change the water every 3-5 days, and you will witness the roots in 2-3 weeks.
 After that, transfer the cutting to the soil.

-- Select a healthy stem of 3-4 inches with some aerial roots and make a cut 2 inches deep and wide.
+- Select a 3-4 inches healthy stem with some aerial roots and make a cut 2 inches deep and wide.

-- Keep the wound wide open by inserting a toothpick from the top and bottom, and then cover it with wet sphagnum moss.
+- Keep the wound open by inserting a toothpick from the top and bottom, then cover it with sphagnum moss.

 - Now, wrap the stem and the sphagnum moss with transparent plastic.
-Make sure to poke two holes to allow breathing.
+Make sure to poke 2 holes to allow breathing.

-- Do not forget to spray the moss ball will water every second day.
+- Do not forget to spray the area with water every second day.

 - You’ll start seeing the root growth in 3-4 weeks.
-Cut the stem two weeks after you see the roots.
+Cut the stem 2 weeks after you see the roots.

-- Cut the stem a few inches below the wound and remove the wrap.
-Be very careful, or you could damage the roots.
+- Snip the stem a few inches below the wound and remove the wrap.

 Frequently Asked Questions